Second Boer War: Nonwhite roles

 The policy on both sides was to minimise the role of nonwhites, but the need for manpower continuously stretched those resolves.
-At the battle of Spion Kop in Ladysmith, Mohandas K. Gandhi with 300 free burgher Indians and 800 indentured Indian labourers started the Ambulance Corps serving the British side.
-As the war raged across African farms and their homes were destroyed, many became refugees and they, like the Boers, moved to the towns where the British hastily created internment camps.
-Subsequently, the British scorched earth policies were applied to both Boers and Africans.
-Although most black Africans were not considered by the British to be hostile, many tens of thousands were also forcibly removed from Boer areas and also placed in concentration camps.
-Africans were held separately from Boer internees.
-Eventually there were a total of 64 tented camps for Africans.
+At the battle of Spion Kop in Ladysmith, Mahatma Gandhi with 300 free burgher Indians and 800 indentured Indian labourers started the Ambulance Corps serving the British side.
+As the war raged across Indigenous African farms and their homes were destroyed, many became refugees and they, like the Boers, moved to the towns where the British hastily created internment camps.
+Subsequently, the British scorched earth policies were applied to both Boers and Indigenous Africans.
+Although most native Africans were not considered by the British to be hostile, many tens of thousands were also forcibly removed from Boer areas and also placed in concentration camps.
+Indigenous Africans were held separately from Boer internees.
+Eventually there were a total of 64 tented camps for Indigenous Africans.
 Conditions were as bad as in the camps for the Boers, but even though, after the Fawcett Commission report, conditions improved in the Boer camps, "improvements were much slower in coming to the black camps"; 20,000 died there.

-The Boers and the British both feared the consequences of arming Africans.
+The Boers and the British both feared the consequences of arming Indigenous Africans.
 The memories of the Zulu and other tribal conflicts were still fresh, and they recognised that whoever won would have to deal with the consequences of a mass militarisation of the tribes.
 There was therefore an unwritten agreement that this war would be a "white man's war."
 At the outset, British officials instructed all white magistrates in the Natal Colony to appeal to Zulu amakhosi (chiefs) to remain neutral, and President Kruger sent emissaries asking them to stay out of it.
-However, in some cases there were old scores to be settled, and some Africans, such as the Swazis, were eager to enter the war with the specific aim of reclaiming land won by the Boers.
-As the war went on there was greater involvement of Africans, and in particular large numbers became embroiled in the conflict on the British side, either voluntarily or involuntarily.
-By the end of the war, many Africans had been armed and had shown conspicuous gallantry in roles such as scouts, messengers, watchmen in blockhouses, and auxiliaries.
+However, in some cases there were old scores to be settled, and some Indigenous Africans, such as the Swazis, were eager to enter the war with the specific aim of reclaiming land won by the Boers.
+As the war went on there was greater involvement of Indigenous Africans, and in particular large numbers became embroiled in the conflict on the British side, either voluntarily or involuntarily.
+By the end of the war, many Indigenous Africans had been armed and had shown conspicuous gallantry in roles such as scouts, messengers, watchmen in blockhouses, and auxiliaries.